Storing enduring data

-When considering where to store your data, you should also plan to back up your data on a regular, scheduled basis to protect yourself from accidental data loss.
+Data should be backed up on a regular, scheduled basis to protect from accidental data loss.
 The best time to develop a backup strategy is at the beginning of your project.
-You should consider who will be responsible, which files will need to be backed up, the frequency needed, automation ability, the perceived value of the data, the level of risk associated with the data, and the medium(s) you will use.
 The backup schedule should be set for regular intervals as well as when modifications are made to critical files.

 - Maintain three copies of your data – the original copy, an external local copy, and an external remote copy